hanzopgp/CalcANTLR/README.md

 ### Scripts :

-- Does everything in one script :
+- Does everything in one script : (the input file is in tests folder) `bash do_all.sh`
-`bash do_all.sh`
 - Does basicaly everything from building to test :
 `bash build_all_and_test.sh`